38th Annual Product

 8:30-8:35am: Day 2 Welcome

-Presentation 7
+Session 7

 Defeating a Culture of Secrecy and the Corporate Capture of the Engineer: Why Old-Fashioned Ethics is the Best Risk Management Strategy

-To find a constructive path forward, we will focus on understanding the opposing views, charitably interpreting the corporate drive for financial efficiency and metrics like Return on Net Assets (RONA) as a response to the pressures of a commodity-driven market.
-By engaging with this perspective, we can build a more robust argument for the importance of "Ethical Guardians"—professionals with the insight and courage to speak up against forces that weaken quality engineering.
-We will interrogate the engineer’s commitment to public health, safety, and welfare not just as a moral imperative, but as the most vital form of proactive risk management available to a firm.
-Ultimately, this session hopes to foster professional solidarity, providing attendees with practical strategies to replace "Abilene syndrome" and organizational silence with a culture of transparency and overt leadership (and followership!) through support for a very old-fashioned idea: ethical behavior.
+We will interrogate the engineer's commitment to public health, safety, and welfare not just as a moral imperative, but as the most vital form of proactive risk management available to a firm.
+This session ultimately hopes to foster professional solidarity, providing attendees with practical strategies to replace "Abilene Syndrome" and organizational silence with a culture of transparency and overt leadership (and followership) through support for a very old fashioned idea: ethical behavior.

 Break

-Presentation 11
+Session 11

 Recall Readiness for Equipment Manufacturers: Navigating Risk in a High Stakes Landscape